 Let’s be honest, most of us are quite lazy.
 Think of all the times you ended up watching the same channel because you didn’t have the willpower to get up and grab the remote control.
 Use that innate laziness to your advantage.
 If your phone dings out of reach, you will think twice before getting up to retrieve it.

-When you’re dating someone, the golden rule of friendship is to always carve out time for your friends.
-You never want to become so distracted with your love interest that you forget about your friends.
+The golden rule of friendship is to always carve out time for your friends, especially when you’re dating someone new.
 The same is true for you and your phone.
-You don’t want your relationship with your mobile phone to eat into your Me-Time.
+You don’t want your relationship with your mobile to eat away at what’s important in your life.

-Check your device’s screen time tracker.
-This tool shows how much time you spend on your device, and may even break it down by app usage.
-You will be shocked at how much Me-Time you can actually have in place of mindless screen time!
+Check your device’s screen time tracker*.
+This tool shows how much time you spend on your device and even breaks it down by app usage.
+You will be shocked at how much me-time you could enjoy instead of mindless screen time!